goblivend/Advent-of-code/README.md

 ### Day 4:
 The solution was straight forward, had some issues getting the board as int tho but it works now
     Perhaps I've been using list comprehension where I shouldn't (just to make short code) but now I understand how it works

 The Bash solution might be coming next week (week of the 06/12)

+### Day 4:
+I found this one easier than day 4, except some difficulties to write all the diagonals, it was pretty simple, I quite happy I understood list comprehension yesterday, allowed me to use much less lines

+The Bash solution might be coming next week (week of the 06/12)